rkeaveney/ShazamYT/README.md

-# yt-short-shazam
+# ShazamYT
- Takes link to YouTube short as input.
-Outputs links to song on Spotify / Apple Music.
+Web app which takes link to YouTube video or short as input.
+Outputs song details & links to song on Spotify / Apple Music.